 In accordance with relevant UC San Diego policies, endowment cost recovery and interest on short-term investments are transferred by the Foundation to the campus to assist with covering the both the Foundation's operational costs as described above, as well as assisting the campus with the costs of fundraising and endowment administration.
-The payment of these amounts is included in grants to campus for programs in the accompanying statements of revenue, expenses and changes in net position and totaled \$6.5 million in both years ended June 30, 2020 and 2019.
+The payment of these amounts is included in grants to campus for programs in the accompanying statements of revenue, expenses and changes in net position and totaled \$5.6 million and \$6.5 million in the years ended June 30, 2021 and 2020, respectively.